m0nac0/xaif/README.md

    different devices or build executables for different platforms (operating systems).

-The run options are a good choice to quickly test your app on different "devices" (somewhat similar to App Inventor's Companion), while building your app results in an executable file (or directory of multiple files), like an APK for Android.
+The **run options** are a good choice to quickly test your app on different "devices" (somewhat similar to App Inventor's Companion), while **building your app** results in an executable file (or directory of multiple files), like an APK for Android.

-While your app is running, you can also update the project by selecting a new AIA file (new version of your app).
+While your app is running, you can also **update the project** by selecting a new AIA file (new version of your app).
 Any running instances of your app should update nearly instantly (for web apps, you'll need to reload the page).

 After you have built an executable you can also launch it (or manually copy it from the project directory to store it).

 (Under the hood, this uses Flutter's functionality for compiling and running apps.)

+### Additional information

-Please note that your operating system may at any time delete temporary files, including the project directories created by xaif if you choose your system's temporary files directory as the location of the project directory.
+- Please note that your operating system may at any time delete temporary files, including the project directories created by xaif if you choose your system's temporary files directory as the location of the project directory.
 If you want to back up the project directory, simply copy it to another location (you can see the location of the project directory in xaif).

-Please also note that every time you launch xaif, a new project directory is created.
+- Every time you launch xaif, a new project directory is created.
 If you want to use xaif for different projects, it is recommended to close and reopen xaif to actually create a new project directory (otherwise the files from the old project are overwritten).

-xaif does not delete its project directory, unless you explicitly tell it to.
+- xaif does not delete its project directory, unless you explicitly tell it to.
 If you want to save storage space you should delete project directories that you don't need any longer.

-### Available platforms
+### Available target platforms

-Depending on your computer's operating system, the choice of platforms will vary.
-E.g. if you are on a Windows computer, you won't be able to compile your app for iOS.
+Depending on your computer's operating system, the choice of target platforms (= the operating systems for which you can compile your project) will vary.
+For example, if you are on a Windows computer, you won't be able to compile your app for iOS.

 #### Compiling an *.exe for windows